nickbrandt/GitLab/doc/administration/pages/index.md

 ### 502 error when connecting to GitLab Pages proxy when server does not listen over IPv6

-In some cases, NGINX might default to using IPv6 to connect to the GitLab Pages proxy even when the server does not listen over IPv6.
+In some cases, NGINX might default to using IPv6 to connect to the GitLab Pages service even when the server does not listen over IPv6.
 You can identify when this is happening if you see something similar to the log entry below in the `gitlab_pages_error.log`: